Claude Cahun: World War II activism

 In 1937 Cahun and Moore settled in Jersey.
 Following the fall of France and the German occupation of Jersey and the other Channel Islands, they became active as resistance workers and propagandists.
 Fervently against war, the two worked extensively in producing anti-German flyers.
 Many were snippets from English-to-German translations of BBC reports on the Nazis' crimes and insolence, which were pasted together to create rhythmic poems and harsh criticism.
 They created many of these messages under the German pseudonym Der Soldat Ohne Namen, or The Soldier With No Name, to deceive German soldiers that there was a conspiracy among the occupation troops.
-The couple then dressed up and attended many German military events in Jersey, strategically placing their pamphlets in soldier's pockets, on their chairs, and in cigarette boxes for soldiers to find.
+The couple then dressed up and attended many German military events in Jersey, strategically placing their pamphlets in soldiers' pockets, on their chairs, and in cigarette boxes for soldiers to find.
 Additionally, they inconspicuously crumpled up and threw their fliers into cars and windows.

 On one occasion, they hung a banner in a local church which read "Jesus is great, but Hitler is greater – because Jesus died for people, but people die for Hitler."
-As with much of Cahun and Moore's artistic work in Paris, many of their notes also used this same style of dark humor.
-In many ways, Cahun and Moore's resistance efforts were not only political but artistic actions, using their creative talents to manipulate and undermine the authority which they despised.
-In many ways, Cahun's life's work was focused on undermining a certain authority; however, their activism posed a threat to their physical safety.
-As historian Jeffrey H. Jackson writes in his definitive study of their wartime resistance Paper Bullets, for Cahun and Moore, "fighting the German occupation of Jersey was the culmination of lifelong patterns of resistance, which had always borne a political edge in the cause of freedom as they carved out their own rebellious way of living in the world together.
+As with much of Cahun and Moore's artistic work in Paris, many of their notes also used this same style of dark humour.
+Cahun and Moore's resistance efforts combined political opposition with artistic methods, using disguise, parody, and dark humour to undermine German authority.
+In many ways, Cahun's life's work was focused on undermining authority; however, their activism posed a threat to their physical safety.
+As historian Jeffrey H. Jackson writes in his study of their wartime resistance Paper Bullets, for Cahun and Moore, "fighting the German occupation of Jersey was the culmination of lifelong patterns of resistance, which had always borne a political edge in the cause of freedom as they carved out their own rebellious way of living in the world together.
 For them, the political was always deeply personal."

 In 1944, Cahun and Moore were arrested and sentenced to death, but the sentence was never carried out, as the island was liberated from German occupation in 1945.
 However, Cahun's health never recovered from her treatment in jail, and she died in 1954.
 Cahun is buried in St Brelade's Church with partner Moore.
 At the trial, Cahun said to the German judge (according to the documentary on the Occupation of the Channel Islands, presented by John Nettles) that the Germans would have to shoot her twice, as she was not only a Resister but a Jew.
 This apparently brought a peal of laughter from the court and is said to have been one reason the execution was not carried out.